A sales methodology is the process or framework that enables your salespeople to effectively begin and engage in each phase of the sales process.

-Robert Miller and Stephen Heiman created their signature sales process as the result of decades of progressively innovative sales strategies.
+As Cliently explains, Robert Miller and Stephen Heiman created their signature sales process as the result of decades of progressively innovative sales strategies.
 The duo began with the PSS and SPIN® Selling processes.
 As Miller Heiman Group’s core sales methodology, Strategic Selling®, has consistently been the go-to framework for globally recognized companies.
 Today, the original methodology is called Strategic Selling® with Perspective, and is often coupled with Conceptual Selling®, Large Account Management℠, SPIN Selling® and Professional Selling Skills®, depending on client needs.

 Taking this sales methodology a step further

 Have you decided to implement the Miller Heiman sales process in your sales org?
 Lucidchart is a perfect compliment to this groundbreaking methodology.
 Our visual workspace will help your team:

 - Identify key relationships and find the most efficient path to closed-won.